 Generally speaking, most definitions include an “icon” representation, but only a few bother to include a “diagram” representation.
 However, it turns out that despite being rendered in different contexts, the specification of graphical appearance is identical between them.

-Use of Icon in examples
+Use of Icon

 The following definitions will be referenced throughout this section: